Pratyushp1906/Rock-Paper-Scissors-Game/README.md

 Features :

 ● Single-player mode against the computer.
-● Randomized computer choices to simulate a real opponent.
+<br>● Randomized computer choices to simulate a real opponent.
-● Score tracking for each round.
+<br>● Score tracking for each round.